Expectation for the MeV Gamma-Ray Emission from Pair-Instability Supernovae: Conclusions

 \section{Conclusions}

 In this study, we have presented Monte Carlo radiation transport simulations of gamma-ray and hard X-ray emissions from pair-instability supernovae (PISNe), focusing on the radioactive decay chain of $\mathrm{^{56}Ni}\to\mathrm{^{56}Co}\to\mathrm{^{56}Fe}$.
+Despite the spherical symmetry assumed for the PISN ejecta structure, our Monte Carlo scheme fully treats the three-dimensional trajectories and interactions of photons.
 Using detailed PISN models with helium core masses of $100\,M_\odot$ and $130\,M_\odot$, we have quantified the spectral evolution and line emissions, emphasizing detectability by current and future observatories.
-Our key findings include: \begin{itemize} \item PISN models, especially the $130\,M_\odot$ helium-core mass model, produce distinct gamma-ray lines at 847 and 1238 keV from $\mathrm{^{56}Co}$ decay, with fluxes detectable out to distances around 300–400 Mpc using next-generation gamma-ray missions such as e-ASTROGAM and AMEGO-X. \item The $100\,M_\odot$ helium-core mass model yields significantly lower gamma-ray fluxes, likely remaining below practical detection limits, highlighting the sensitivity of observational prospects to progenitor mass. \item Hard X-ray continuum emission, primarily due to Compton scattering of gamma-ray photons, demonstrates significant time evolution.
+Our key findings include: \begin{itemize} \item Based on our simulations, the maximum detection distance for the gamma-ray line emission, at 847 and 1238 keV from $\mathrm{^{56}Co}$ decay, is estimated to be up to $\sim300$ Mpc, assuming the single-epoch 5$\sigma$ sensitivity of next-generation MeV gamma-ray observatories, such as e-ASTROGRAM. \item The $100\,M_\odot$ helium-core mass model yields significantly lower gamma-ray fluxes, likely remaining below practical detection limits, highlighting the sensitivity of observational prospects to progenitor mass. \item Hard X-ray continuum emission, primarily due to Compton scattering of gamma-ray photons, demonstrates significant time evolution.
 Initially suppressed by high optical depth, the continuum flux increases notably as the ejecta expands and becomes optically thin, peaking at 200 days post-explosion for $M_\mathrm{He}=130\,M_\odot$ model and at 300 days for $M_\mathrm{He}=100\,M_\odot$ model. \item Event rate estimations for PISNe within 300 Mpc remain uncertain due to a lack of definitive observational confirmations.
 However, considering theoretical predictions and current observational constraints, we estimate the event rate to be approximately 0.1 per year.
-Although rare, dedicated gamma-ray observations over a decade-scale timespan could realistically capture these events. \end{itemize} In conclusion, our detailed predictions emphasize that gamma-ray and hard X-ray observations represent a crucial avenue for the confirmation and detailed study of PISNe.
-Given the sensitivity enhancements provided by upcoming MeV gamma-ray observatories, PISNe are strongly anticipated as key target objects for future observational campaigns.
-The observational signatures outlined in this paper provide a clear target for upcoming gamma-ray observatories, potentially leading to a groundbreaking identification of this long-predicted, yet elusive class of stellar explosions.
+Although rare, dedicated gamma-ray observations over a decade-scale timespan could realistically capture these events. \end{itemize}